-- 2) Extend Service Hours Extend service hours for Route 10 into the weekday evenings (e.g., 10:00 p.m.) and provide service on Saturday and Sunday.
-Encourage RVDT to implement extended service hours on other key routes. - The benefit of extended service hours would be limited to local trips unless additional routes that connect to Route 10 in Medford also had extended service hours.
-There is the potential for extended service hours on Route 10 only to serve a need between SOU and SOU's Medford campus; however, this need may be best served with a shuttle service operated by SOU. - 3) Provide Express Bus Service to Medford and the Rogue Valley International Airport Continue to explore opportunities with RVTD to establish express bus service to and from Medford and the Rogue Valley International Airport during the morning and evening commute hours and timed with flight arrivals and departures. - Express bus service could be provided via additional service on Route 10 with limited to no stops between downtown Ashland, downtown Medford, and the Rouge Valley International Airport.
-Figure 8-1 illustrates the potential express bus service route including two long- term park-and-ride locations within the City of Ashland.
+Extend Service Hours - Extend service hours for Route 10 into the weekday evenings (e.g., 10:00 p.m.) and provide service on Saturday and Sunday.
+Encourage RVDT to implement extended service hours on other key routes.

+2012 RVTD extended service hours on Route 10 to 10:00 p.m. on weekdays and provides Saturday service.
+The benefit of extended service hours is somewhat limited to local trips as not all routes that connect to Route 10 in Medford have extended service hours.
+However, the extended service hours on Route 10 serve a need between SOU and SOU's Medford campus; however, this need may also potentially be served by a shuttle service operated by SOU.

+3) Provide Express Bus Service to Medford and the Rogue Valley International Airport - Continue to explore opportunities with RVTD to establish express bus service to and from Medford and the Rogue Valley International Airport during the morning and evening commute hours and timed with flight arrivals and departures.

+Express bus service could be provided via additional service on Route 10 with limited to no stops between downtown Ashland, downtown Medford, and the Rogue Valley International Airport.
+Figure 9-1 illustrates the potential express bus service route including two long- term park-andride locations within the City of Ashland.
 The two long-term locations are: 1) Railroad District adjacent to Hersey Street and 2) the Croman Mill Site.
 The Railroad District location preserves the opportunity establish a transit hub near downtown that would be well served by future commuter or passenger rail service.
-The Croman Mill Site provides the opportunity to operate a two-hub system, if the site and surrounding area develops to such a density to warrant a second hub. - 4) Expand Service Area Work with RVTD to expand the transit service area as additional areas within the City become capable of supporting transit services.
-Areas capable of supporting transit service that are not currently being provided transit service are shown in red in Figure 8-2.
+The Croman Mill Site provides the opportunity to operate a two-hub system, if the site and surrounding area develops to such a density to warrant a second hub.

+4) Expand Service Area - Work with RVTD to expand the transit service area as additional areas within the City become capable of supporting transit services.
+Areas capable of supporting transit service that are not currently being provided transit service are shown in red in Figure 9-